Marion County Florida assistance programs.

 - Hot meals are served at Thanksgiving and Christmas.

-- Children can be given free toys and gifts.
+- Children can be given free Christmas toys and gifts.

 - Seniors and the homebound in Ocala can apply for home delivered meals or food.

 Emergency rental assistance and low income housing - People who rent their home or apartments may be able to qualify for cash assistance or for free advice and case management.
 Several non-profits, churches, and charities focus on providing rent help, transitional housing, shelter, and landlord/tenant mediation.
-Read more on how to get assistance.
+Read more on how to get rent assistance in Marion County Florida.

 Family and Life Connection Network can be reached at 352.622.8960.
 The non-profit charity has financial assistance to low-and-no-income families for rent or utilities, emergency food assistance, clothing, local transportation assistance and in-home care to seniors.

-Household goods, including clothing and furniture, are provided from free clothing closets.
+Household goods, including clothing and furniture as well as school supplies are provided from free clothing closets.
 Families as well as the working poor can apply for everything from school supplies to items for work or holiday toys.
 Some Marion County thrift stores may even offer gift certificates to use for furniture or baby supplies.
-Continue with clothing closets in Marion County.
+Continue with free clothing closets and school supplies in Marion County.

 Employment assistance from North Central Florida Job Readiness and Placement Services, Inc. The center provides self improvement counseling, job placement, employment skills training and tutoring to children and target groups.
 Phone 352.854.5802.